matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 common case for rapidly fixing a typo in a msg which is still in flight!)

 ## Edge cases

+### Ignore relation events for which the target is not visible to us.

+Clients should ignore relation events for which the target event is not visible to them.

 ### How do you handle ignored users?